WiktoriaZielinska/Adaptive-Mesh-Refinement/Logging Into Frontier/Instructions.md

 Where USERNAME is the same username that you used to log into Frontier.

 Your output will either show a time value, or simply say "TIME".
 You will know when it is done.
 The image below shows both cases, the top being a job that hasn't finished yet, and the bottom being a job that has finished running.
+Wait until the job finishes running to move onto the next step.

 ![image](https://github.com/WiktoriaZielinska/Adaptive-Mesh-Refinement/assets/112288108/b54c2827-7524-498b-b56e-1a8cd50b7f04)

+26. Congratulations!
+You are now ready to visualize using VisIt!